ELISSA is a three-masted, iron-hulled barque built in 1877, one of only two ships of her class in the U.S. which remains in full working order today.

-Join the first year experince class for once in a lifetime opportunity to train as a crewmember and sail aboard the 19th century tall ship ELISSA during your first semester as a Sea Aggie.
-Addmitance in the program does not require you to be a freshmen nor a MAST major.
-In partnership with the Texas Seaport Museum and the Galveston Historical Foundation you will be pulling lines, tying knots, climbing 90 feet into the rig, straining with your crewmates at the capstan and windlass, singing sea chanties as 10 people raise a yard in unison, walking around the ship over and over while memorizing the placement and use of 180 lines.
-You will help care for ELISSA from stem to stern by chipping rust, sanding teakwood, seizing manila lines, painting, tarring, sweeping, scrubbing, carpentering, and oiling.
-You will also be getting to know a lot of new people from all walks of life, learning and experiencing maritime history, culture, and earning college credit.
+Because of a special partnership between the Texas Seaport Museum and TAMUG, you will be able to step back in time to the "Age of Sail": pulling lines, tying knots, climbing 90 feet into the rigging, straining with your crewmates at the capstan and windlass, singing sea chanties as you raise a yard, and memorizing the placement and use of ELISSA's 180 lines of running rigging.
+You will also help care for ELISSA from stem to stern by chipping rust, sanding, splicing and knotting manila lines, painting, varnishing, tarring, sweeping, and scrubbing.
+An added benefit of the Sail Training experience is working closely with your classmates and getting to know other crew members from all age groups and walks of life, as well as learning and experiencing maritime history and culture.